 As you’re out shopping for a home, you certainly take into account the condition of a home’s many systems.
 Kick the tires and check under the hood.
 You want to know if the roof is sound with no leaks.
 Do the windows fit snug and open and close smoothly?
 Does the house need painting or siding?
 Is there enough insulation in the attic and walls, and do the AC and furnace work as they should?

 You have a list of questions and some calculating to do.
 But, did you remember to check the plumbing?

 Yes, plumbing is easy to forget.
 We take it for granted so often.
 Hot water when we need it, clean drinking water and more.
-It pays in the long run to have a plumbing professional fully inspect the plumbing system of any home you are considering to buy.
+It pays, in the long run, to have a plumbing professional fully inspect the plumbing system of any home you are considering buying.
 An ounce of prevention now can save you a monumental headache later.
 Here’s what to know.

 SEWER CAMERA INSPECTION IS WORTH THE INVESTMENT